chucknorris/roundhouse/README.markdown

 It helps keep to the product updated, pays for site hosting, etc. https://www.paypal.com/cgi-bin/webscr?cmd=_s-xclick&hosted_button_id=9831498

 # RELEASE NOTES
+=0.7.0.276=
+* Fixed a collation issue with RoundhousE id columns in its tracking tables.
+See [issue 46] (http://code.google.com/p/roundhouse/issues/detail?id=46) for details. (r274)
+* RestoreFromPath can take a relative path. (r269)
+* RH can now upgrade it's internals without user interaction.
+See [issue 40] (http://code.google.com/p/roundhouse/issues/detail?id=40) for details. (r268)
+* MSBuild / NAnt tasks are deprecated and no longer hooked up.
+Please use the console and call it from your tasks. (r268)
+* RH has differencing support with NHibernate Schema Generation/Updates (r267 - branch, r268)
+* FluentNhibernate and NHibernate are now being used for the internals (r267 - branch, r268)
+* SMO is deprecated and removed (r203 - branch, r268)
+* Gems and build upgrades, oh my! (r259)
+* SQL2000 to 2005 is now a smooth transition. (r221)
+* Fix: SQL2000 - ScriptsRun now correctly references Version for the foreign key. (r220)
+* Fix: Connection should be initialized before asking the database if it supports ddl transactions. (r215)
+* Fix: Uppercase User names when running with Oracle. (r200)
+* RH has differencing support with RedGate.
+See sample project for details. (r197)
+* Fix: Scrips run errors now updates version number and path w/out a dependency on scripts run.
+Allows for it to finish during transactional runs and still capture errors. (r196)
+* Fix: Capture errortastic changes to DDL/DML (up) files in the script run errors table. (r191)
+* Added admin connection string to do administrative tasks. (r190)

 =0.5.0.188=
 * RH handles nonsupported DDL transactions.
 RH will also stop and inform the user when DDL transactions are not supported, so user can choose to continue - see [issue 28](http://code.google.com/p/roundhouse/issues/detail?id=28) for details. (r172 - branch, r185)
 * RH logs when errors occur in the RoundhousE.ScriptRunErrors table - see [issue 28](http://code.google.com/p/roundhouse/issues/detail?id=28) for details. (r167 - branch, r185)